xockcin/bitgame-arcade/NOTES.md

 I also would like an efficient way to generate the big, repetitive json file that will constitute my content.
 The best way might just be with a Google Form.

 Let's try it out.

+Note: A very rudimentary version of the app now works.
+The code is mostly borrowed from the previous version.
+I haven't put the forward condition in yet, but that will be easy enough.
+My one complaint right now is that there are an awful lot of props mucking up my code.
+I might look into ways of making that nicer for myself before I proceed.
+But for now, I'm going to stop and fall back to other, simpler projects.
+Nice work!